 The Committee is supported at its meetings by officers and professional advisers.
-External Auditors were also in regular attendance during 2017/18.
-Attendance at the quarterly meetings is recorded in the Council Minutes.
+External Auditors were also in regular attendance at the 2017/18 meetings.

-Details of Committee members who are also members of the Scheme is given on Page 91.
+Details of Committee members who are also members of the Scheme is given on Page 90.